What is Zafesoft?

-Zafesoft is a next generation paradigm for content security.
-Zafesoft protects critical content through transparent, character-based encryption.
-Original content and derivatives are secured.
+Zafesoft protects critical content through transparent, character-based encryption that is permanent.
+Original content and derivatives (and their derivatives) are secured and remain secured.

-Zafesoft was founded to solve the security problems that derivative content creates.
-Zafesoft delivers a significantly more granular and dynamic level of security, implementing a powerful new security paradigm designed especially for our collaborative world.
+Zafesoft was founded to solve the security from the “insider threat” and the challenges of enabling collaboration (with edit) that enables the generation of derivative content.
+Zafesoft delivers a significantly more granular and dynamic level of security, implementing a powerful new paradigm designed especially for our collaborative world.

-Zafesoft security protects original content at the character level through a patent-pending encryption method.
-Once content is Zafed it is always protected, no matter how it is altered or shared, wherever it travels – within or outside of your corporate firewalls.
+Zafesoft security protects original content through a patent-pending encryption and management method.
+Once content is Zafed it is always protected, no matter how it is altered or shared, or used to create more content, wherever it travels – within or outside of your corporate firewalls.

 Today’s security paradigm operates on the fundamental premise of protecting access to the container of a file or server.
 Once access is granted, an authorized user can use a variety of methods to share content.
 Technologies such as DLP, as well as DRM, were created in an attempt to protect derivative content from leaving the corporation.
 Unfortunately, these technologies have failed to protect critical information.